Shooting in Turkey

 The ibex spends its time at very high altitudes, is very agile and is able to climb rock faces and cliffs that one would think impossible.
 The hunt is therefore reasonably challenging and will usually take several days, although specialist climbing skills are not required.
 Some of the country is simply breathtaking.
 Spotting a trophy ibex is one thing, getting to it is another as it can take a long time to travel what seems like a short distance.
 For the high mountain game enthusiast the Bezoar ibex is the pinnacle.

-If you have any questions or would like to find out more about shooting in Turkey, please contact Mark Speelman in our Sporting Office on 01494 883227 or email firstname.lastname@example.org.
+If you have any questions or would like to find out more about shooting in Turkey, please contact our Sporting Agency on 01494 883227 or email firstname.lastname@example.org.